 BW music history professor and Director of the Riemenschneider Bach Institute Melvin Unger has a chapter included in the new book, "Exploring Bach's B-minor Mass," published by Cambridge University Press -- Unger is the author of four books including the award-winning "Handbook to Bach's Sacred Cantata Texts."

 BW's Arts Management program was profiled in a article on MajoringInMusic.com titled "Career Options in Arts Management" -- BW has offered undergraduate education in arts management since 1980; read about the exciting career of BW's first arts management graduate Scott Walton '81.

 BW's biennial Focus Festival featured composer Christopher Theofanidis with culminating performances of his works November 1 - 3 -- Theofanidis' week-long residency included time to talk with, coach and encourage BW students and faculty members.

-Grammy-award-winning banjo legend Bela Fleck and string quartet Brooklyn Rider, members of Yo-Yo Ma's Silk Road Ensemble, are visiting the BW Conservatory on November 13 -- the visit will include a class with area composition students and a performance/Q & A for the entire BW community.
+Grammy-award-winning banjo legend Bela Fleck and string quartet Brooklyn Rider, members of Yo-Yo Ma's Silk Road Ensemble, are visited the BW Conservatory on November 13 -- the visit included a class with area composition students and a performance/Q & A for the entire BW community.

 Violist Anna Risch '12 and Guitarist Bryan Reichert '13 were invited to participate in the Cleveland Classical Guitar Society's free public master class with guitar legend Mauel Barrueco on October 28 -- Barrueco also shared a master class at BW with current guitar students earlier that day.

-Ciara Renee '13 to originate the role of the witch in the new Broadway production of Big Fish -- the show opened October 6 with Susan Stromen as director and choreographer; Renee was recently profiled in Backstage and Broadway.com.
+Ciara Renee '13 originated the role of the witch in the new Broadway production of Big Fish -- the show opened October 6 with Susan Stromen as director and choreographer; Renee was recently profiled in Backstage and Broadway.com.